Hélio Oiticica: Early life and education

-Oiticica was born in Rio de Janeiro, Brazil to mother Ângela Santos Oiticica and father José Oiticica Filho.
-He had two younger brothers, architect César Oiticica, and Cláudio Oiticica.
+Oiticica was born in Rio de Janeiro, Brazil to mother Ângela Santos Oiticica and father José Oiticica Filho, Oiticia had two younger brothers (architect) César Oiticica and Cláudio Oiticica.

 Oiticica's family was educated and involved in liberal politics.
 His father taught mathematics, was an engineer, entomologist, and lepidopterologist, a scientist who researched butterflies.
 He was also an avid photographer, creating experimental photographs that were new to Brazil.
 His grandfather was a well known philologist, who studied literary texts and written records, and published an anarchist newspaper called Ação Direta [Direct Action].

 Oiticica and his brothers were taught at home until their father got a fellowship at the Guggenheim Foundation.
 During this time, from 1947 to 1949, the family lived in Washington, D.C. while their father worked at the National Museum of Natural History.
 Oiticica and his brothers attended Thomson Elementary School.
 The family returned to Brazil in 1950.

 Oiticica enrolled in art school at the age of 16 years.

 Starting in 1954, Oiticica attended courses at Museum of Modern Art, Rio de Janeiro, studying under Ivan Serpa.
 In 1955, he joined Grupo Frente.